Writing assessment: Validity and reliability

 The concepts of validity and reliability have been offered as a kind of heuristic for understanding shifts in priorities in writing assessment as well interpreting what is understood as best practices in writing assessment.

 In the first wave of writing assessment, the emphasis is on reliability: reliability confronts questions over the consistency of a test.
 In this wave, the central concern was to assess writing with the best predictability with the least amount of cost and work.
+Some scholars like David Slomp held concern over the definition of reliability and how interrater reliability could affect how writing was assessed.
+He argued that often times there was not enough context based on the learner to appropriately judge their writing.

-The shift toward the second wave marked a move toward considering principles of validity.
+Then there was a shift toward the second wave marked a move toward considering principles of validity.
 Validity confronts questions over a test's appropriateness and effectiveness for the given purpose.
 Methods in this wave were more concerned with a test's construct validity: whether the material prompted from a test is an appropriate measure of what the test purports to measure.
 Teachers began to see an incongruence between the material being prompted to measure writing and the material teachers were asking students to write.
-Holistic scoring, championed by Edward M. White, emerged in this wave.
+Holistic scoring, championed by writing scholar Edward M. White, emerged in this wave.
 It is one method of assessment where students' writing is prompted to measure their writing ability.

 The third wave of writing assessment emerges with continued interest in the validity of assessment methods.
 This wave began to consider an expanded definition of validity that includes how portfolio assessment contributes to learning and teaching.
 In this wave, portfolio assessment emerges to emphasize theories and practices in Composition and Writing Studies such as revision, drafting, and process.